Packing for a trip to Colombia can be really challenging.

 - Travel Toilet Paper Roll & Hand Sanitizer: Don’t freak out – yes, they use toilet paper and soap in Colombia!
 But it’s not always free.
 Or available.
 Also: never put it in the toilet!
 So I always had an emergency roll on me.
 You can bring a regular roll and stuff it into your bag, or you can just get a little travel sized dispenser that’s much smaller and easier to use on the go!
 Also, always bring some hand sanitizer with you, because bathrooms do not always have soap available for use.
 (Sure, you can bring soap too, but hand sanitizer is much easier to carry around than a wet bar of soap).

 - Shampoo, Conditioner, Etc: I know this seems obvious, but it’s not.
 Lots of people expect there to be shampoo and conditioner provided by their hostel (it won’t be).
 Maybe they expect to be able to find good shampoo & conditioner in the grocery store – sorry, but Colombia does not have a good selection of hair-care products!
 Plus, they’re all imported so they’re INSANELY expensive.
 Definitely bring your own to save money and protect your hair.
-We love Lush shampoo bars in scents like Honey and Rose – they’re super travel friendly and won’t ever spill all over your stuff.
-Psst, check out my other haircare tips for long term travel!
+We love using solid shampoo and conditioner bars – they’re super travel friendly, good for the environment (no plastic waste!) and won’t ever spill all over your stuff.
+You can pick some up at a Lush store or buy handmade on Etsy, like these shampoo bars and conditioner bars.
+Psst, check out our other haircare tips for long term travel!

 - Menstrual Cup: Yup, vag things.
 Skip this paragraph if natural processes of women’s bodies make you uncomfortable.
 Pads and tampons in Colombia are hard to come by, and expensive.
 Plus they take up a bunch of space… not to mention they’re not environmentally friendly!
 So I’ve given up entirely on pads and tampons and fully embraced cup life.
 And it’s fantastic!
 No more leakage, which means less laundry in the hostel sink.
 I can leave the cup in for a full day or more without having to worry about toxic shock syndrome or whatever.
 And keeping your cup clean is easy: just wash the cup with gentle soap (like your laundry soap) and water.
 I spritz it with a little vinegar as well, some ladies boil theirs.
 I keep mine in a little drawstring bag – no fuss, no mess, no environmentally harmful waste!
 Oh, and don’t worry, they’re actually really easy to put in.
 If you’re considering making the switch, do it!